 weekly help from a specialist and/or monthly monitoring by a specialist, and daily support from a teacher aide to help with mobility and positioning or personal care (this is for students who have an extremely severe physical disability), or

-weekly help from a specialist, or monthly monitoring by a specialist with daily support by others to help with a severe disorder of language use and social communication (for example, for students who have profound autism).
+weekly help from a specialist, or monthly monitoring by a specialist with daily support by others to help with a severe disorder of language use and social communication (for example, for autistic students).

 Examples of very high needs.